COIN Statement on Place

-Here at COIN, we take seriously the historical/contemporary legacy of the UMN-TC, a land-grant institution that was endowed with stolen Dakota homelands through various forms of violence against the Dakota and their relations, as well as the legacy of the greater UMN system, which was created through the expropriation of Ojibwe and Dakota lands, as well as Ojibwe and Dakota dispossession, removal, and the attempted extermination of Ojibwe and Dakota relations through various forms of violence.
-Our office believes it is imperative to be cognizant of our being on and occupation of Indigenous homelands (Dakota homelands specifically at the UMN-TC), as well as our collective and individual positionalities, and responsibilities to the land and the original peoples of the lands we are on.
-We ground our office’s work in these responsibilities, legacies, and support for global Indigenous political/tribal sovereignty in all its forms.
-You can learn more about our office's history on our history page.
+Here at COIN, we take seriously the historical/contemporary legacy of the UMN-TC, a land-grant institution that was endowed with stolen Dakota homelands through various forms of violence against the Dakota.
+We also consider the historical/ongoing legacy of the greater UMN system, which was created through the theft of Ojibwe and Dakota lands, as well as through Ojibwe, Dakota, and Ho-Chunk dispossession and removal out of Mni Sota Makoce, and the attempted extermination of their relations.
+We believe it is important to be cognizant of our being on and occupation of Indigenous homelands (Dakota homelands specifically at the UMN-TC), as well as our collective and individual responsibilities to the land and the original peoples of the lands we are on.
+We ground our office’s work in these responsibilities, and support for American Indian Tribal sovereignty, and global Indigenous sovereignty.

 * This living statement of place was written by Gabriela Ines Diaz (CHamoru and Pohnpeian) for the COIN office in February 2023 (last updated July 2023) and is NOT a university/institutional land acknowledgement.